Trisdoan/How-to-have-a-balanced-work-life/README.md

 print("R squared: {}".format(r2_score(y_true=y_train,y_pred=y_pred)))
  ```
- R squared of skewed dataset: 0.8617247893396979
+ R squared of skewed dataset: 0.8958410485958109

-**=> I decided to used original dataset when it explained 92% of variation around its mean better than skewed dataset**.
+**=> I decided to use skewed dataset when it explained 90% of variation around its mean better than skewed dataset**.

 ### Chech Multivariate Normality